 - clinical decision-making and the role of hybrid imaging in this process.

 Teaching and learning methods will include, but not be limited to, asynchronous delivery of lecture material through narrated presentations, notes and other guided reading, VLE discussion board fora with specific objectives, workplace tasks, and other study tasks deemed appropriate to the development of student knowledge.
 Formative feedback on allocated study tasks will be provided via discussion boards.

 Cross-sectional anatomy will be learnt through narrated presentations; tasks that require active engagement, such as image labelling, drawing and answering questions; and image review on provided image series for each of the body areas.

-This module is completed over 14 weeks with you being expected to fully contribute each month to a total of 150 hours study.
+This module is completed over 14 weeks with a total of 150 hours study.
+You will be expected to fully contribute to the study hours regularly.
 Whilst this can be done in your own time, it is highly recommended that you look to negotiate regular study time, recommended at half day a week equivalent, with your managers.